schenk/responsive-flickr-gallery/README.md

 * Uses caching to load galleries instantly + use DB for catch to allow cloud hosting and scaling
 * Support for both Public and Private photos
 * Create multiple galleries with different parameters
-* Two powerful slideshow options in Colorbox and HighSlide
+* Powerful slideshow options with Colorbox
 * Select Photos from your Flickr Photostream, a Photoset, a Gallery, a Group or a set of tags
 * Multiple sorting options available so that you don't have to rely on Flickr's sorting options
 * Different default image sizes